How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Very difficult to make changes after exporting

-The easiest way is to host your website on a cheap Wordpress server somewhere, make the changes, then export to static.
-But, you’ll lose any post-export changes like image optimization as it will be overwritten.
+The easiest way is to host your website on a cheap WordPress server somewhere, make the changes, then export to static.
+But, you’ll lose any post-export changes like image optimisation as it will be overwritten.

 Very tedious and error-prone when making changes and rebuilding your website